Hi, we're back, folks, eagerly awaiting the opening, which is occurring now, of this hour's broadcast excellence and excursion into same.

 Imports of foreign goods exceeded exports of U.S. goods by a record $726 billion in 2005.

-This imbalance prompts frequent calls by politicians and companies and unions to Retaliate against China and other nations who they say view free trade as a one-way street or to subsidize those segments of the U.S. economy, taking the biggest hit from the imports.
+This imbalance prompts frequent calls by politicians and companies and unions to retaliate against China and other nations who, they say, view free trade as a one-way street or to subsidize those segments of the U.S. economy taking the biggest hit from the imports.

-The head of the UAW, Ron Gedlfinger, has urged President Bush and Congress to recognize that the foreign auto firms who are gaining market share in the U.S. did not succeed while their countries let free markets run their course.
+The head of the UAW, Ron Gedelfinger, has urged President Bush and Congress to recognize that the foreign auto firms who are gaining market share in the U.S. did not succeed while their countries let free markets run their course.

 Japan, Germany, South Korea, and other countries actively intervene to support their industries.